-This all-time favorite app teaches kids how to organize and present story ideas through cartoons.
+Just as with the original Toontastic app, Toontastic 3D is a storytelling app that’s inspired by puppetry, theater, and animation.
 It employs a “Story Arc” with five sequential scenes to guide story structure (setup, conflict, challenge, climax and resolution).
 Kids move characters around each scene as they record narration and dialogue.
-For ELLs, Toontastic can be an invaluable tool for building writing skills or practicing story analysis.
+For ELLs, Toontastic 3D can be an invaluable tool for building writing skills or practicing story analysis.
 Students can storyboard a piece of original writing or a story they read in class, and then bring it to life with fun settings and quirky characters.

 Students or teachers can create and share media projects that incorporate video, image, voice, or even drawings.
 Once posted, projects can be open to text, voice or video comments from a select group or from all VoiceThread members.
 It’s a natural fit for a range of student presentations and projects such as explaining research or retelling a story with original artwork.
 Alternately, teachers can create a VoiceThread to solicit student commentary.
 For ELLs who sometimes are hesitant to speak up in class, VoiceThread gives them a chance to thoughtfully craft their presentations or comments and contribute their ideas with confidence.